agrathwohl/nginclaude/README.md

 ## What Fresh Hell Is This?

 `nginclaude` is what happens when I'm feeling thoroughly optimistic.
 It's a reverse proxy server that replaces nginx's boring, reliable configuration files with the same exact thing but it takes a hell of a lot longer.
-Using Claude 3 Haiku (Anthropic's "we have GPT at home" model), this abomination decides where to route your precious production traffic based on vibes and whatever hallucinations it's having that millisecond.
+Using Claude 3 Haiku, this abomination decides where to route your precious production traffic based on vibes and whatever hallucinations it's having that millisecond.

 ## "Features" (AKA Ways This Will Destroy Your Weekend)